|Values are valid only on day of printing.|

 Diagnosis of HIV-2 infection

-Although a positive HIV-2 antibody supplemental test result indicates HIV-2 infection, a diagnosis of AIDS can only be made based on the case definition of AIDS established by the CDC.
+Although a positive HIV-2 antibody supplemental test result indicates HIV-2 infection, a diagnosis of AIDS can only be made based on the case definition established by the CDC.
 In many US states, positive HIV-2 antibody supplemental test results are required to be reported to the state department of health.